 Some may ask, however, “Why is inoculation necessary nearly two hundred years after the Church was restored?
 Why are we just now being confronted with these stumbling blocks?
 Why didn’t we know about the challenging issues before?
 Were we really being lied to?”

 The answer: “No, we have not been lied to.”
-The reason that many members have been unaware of some of these topics is complicated but one on which I hope to shed some light.
+The reason that many members have been unaware of some of these topics is complicated, but I hope to shed some light on it.
 I see at least three contributing factors to the problem: 1) De-emphasis, 2) Alternative Focus, and 3) General Ignorance.

 In Our Weakness